Avoid Injury During Workouts

 Warm up.
 Don’t start workouts cold.
 Spend several minutes stretching and gradually increasing your heart rate.

 Exercise caution when lifting weights.
 Get instructed on the proper form for lifting weights, as there is a risk for serious injury when not following form.
 Spotters are key when lifting heavy weights or if you’re jittery after an intense routine.
-Ask a friend or family member to spot you any time you’re doing strength training.
+Ask a someone to spot you any time you’re doing strength training.
 This can prevent injuries and emergencies.

 Novices need to learn the ropes when they begin to exercise for the first time or after a long pause in physical activity.